asadshaikh-tech/Driver_Behaviour_Analysis/README.md

 * 40–59: Risky
 * 0–39: High Risk

-This is a project prototype and requires further validation before real-world deployment.
+The Safety Score is a project prototype and requires additional validation before real-world deployment.

 ## Project Structure